 Although using a wrist strap is best practice, it is not the only way to ground yourself.
 If you don't have a wrist strap, but you need to open your desktop computer case to upgrade or repair its components, you can ground yourself by touching the metal of the chassis.
 To do so, follow these steps.

 - Make sure the computer is shut down and powered off.

-- On the back of the computer case, where the AC power cord connects to your computer's power supply, locate the power supply's on/off switch.
+- On the back of the computer case, where the AC (alternating current) power cord connects to your computer's power supply, locate the power supply's on/off switch.
 Make sure it is switched OFF (indicated by an open circle, ◯).

 The computer should always be completely powered off, and the power supply switched OFF in the back of the computer before the AC power cord is disconnected.

 - Unplug the AC power cord at the wall outlet or power strip.

 - Then, disconnect the AC power cord from the power supply on the back of the computer.

 - Disconnect all other cords and cables from the computer, such as audio and video cables, wired keyboard and mouse, etc.

 - Position the computer case on a clean desk, table, or workbench near a grounding power outlet with a 3-prong receptacle (three holes in the outlet).
 If possible, work in an area where the floor has no rugs or carpet because they can generate static electricity when you walk on them.

 - Open the case.
 (Every case is different.
 Refer to your owner's manual for specific instructions on how to open the case.)